My answer to cancer – The Last dance

 There is a great battle being waged inside me.
 I attempt to defy the odds and climb the mountain.
 I was diagnosed with an aggressive form of prostate cancer last October 2018.
 Of course the cancer would be aggressive.
 This is my response:

 This dance is my answer to cancer

 Dance represents to me the strongest motivation for success.
 It also contains a huge reservoir of emotion which if properly channeled can create miracles.
-Dance is my best example of making the impossible possible.
-Within 2 short years I went from having no dance training, or desire, to securing a full scholarship to MUDRA one of the best dance schools in the world; and dancing on the stage of the Herod theatre at the foot of the acropolis… this is where I saw my first ballet performance which made me want to be a ballet dancer; I was 18 years old – at 20 I was dancing on that same stage.
+Dance is also my best example of making the impossible possible.
+Within 2 short years I went from having no dance training, or desire, to securing a full scholarship to one of the best dance schools in the world, and dancing on the stage of the Herod theatre at the foot of the acropolis… the place where I had witnessed my first ballet performance only 2 years earlier.

 UPDATE June 16 2021: Now I am focusing on the healing powers of olive oil phenolics as a potential treatment.
 We have raised enough funds to pay for the injections of phenolic compounds intravenously.
 Next step is to publish it as a case study.
 We did not manage to raise enough funds to do a pilot study but results will hopefully be published as a case study.

 Currently I am combining intermittent ADT injections with high phenolic olive oil and a vegetarian diet.